PageBot/PageBotNano/PageBotNano008-Publication/README.md

 # PageBotNano #008
 ## New to this version

 * Add MyBook.py, to generate a Book publication, with cover, “french” page, title page and content pages for as many as needed.
+Using Lorem ipsum text.
+Better styles.
+Automatics left/right page number positioning.
 * Add default Book publication behavior.
 * Add random generator for book titles and author names.
 * Add new cookbot2.jpg square example image.
+* Add PageBot Type-3 article as markdown file.
+* Markdown parser that works entirely with regular expressions.
+TODO: Add [table] and adding
+* Typesetter now reads markdown files.
+* Add Galley (=Element) class, as result of Typesetter typesetting.
+* Add Typesetter.typesetMarkdown(), Typesetter.typesetString() and Typesetter.typeset(xml)
+* Typesetter.verbose collects all errors and warnings during typesetting from content.
+* Typesetter TODO: Add more functionality to the empty tag methods.
+* Add MyManual.py example of small booklet reading from markdown file, trying to do real page composition.
+TODO: captions, better image positioning and more intelligent breaking of columns to next page (taking care about headings).
+* Add BabelRun.__repr__
+* Add hyphenation.
+Note that due to limitations of OSX, hyphenation turns on/off in a TextBox, not in a paragraph.
+The first style of the BabelString in a TextBox is taken as value for the setting.
+* Add EN as language code to
+* Add mm() and cm() converter functions to toolbox/